strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==

+= 2.1.4 - 2019-10-31
+* BUG FIX: Better exception handling in the Stripe gateway class for PHP 7+.
+* BUG FIX: Fixing some JS issues at checkout, e.g. related to the "validateCreditCard method is not available" error.
+* BUG FIX: Better messaging if the Stripe Billing Limits Add On is already installed.
+* BUG FIX: Fixed cases where PMPro would email users about credit cards expiring when they had used an offsite gateway like PayPal Express.
+* BUG FIX: Fixed issue where some user information was missing from the pmpro_orders_user_row_actions filter.
+* BUG FIX: Fixed issues where the level confirmation text was not available in some cases.
+* BUG FIX/ENHANCEMENT: Updates to the French language translation.

 = 2.1.3 - 2019-10-14 =
 * BUG FIX: Updating Stripe subscriptions from the edit user page will no longer cause an extra charge.